50 ways to stay healthy

 5. Practice yoga

 Yoga helps bone health, increases blood flow, improves balance and boosts the immune system.
 Practice 1-2 times a week to feel the benefit.
-YouTube tutorials are great for when you’re stuck at home.
+YouTube tutorials are great for when you’re wanting to practice at home and are looking for inspiration.

 6. Exercise with a friend

 Working out with a friend can help you to put in longer hours and push your limits, and always makes exercising more fun.
-You might not be able to see your friends in person for the time being, but you could set each other challenges - and hold each other accountable in a regular online catchup.
-You could even hold an exercise session together over video chat.
+Consider an outdoor workout or set each other challenges to try separately - and hold each other accountable in regular catch-ups.
+You could even hold an exercise session with a group of people, in person or over video chat.

 7. Keep learning